yetanotherco/aligned-layer/docs/3_guides/9_aligned_cli.md

 #### Description:

-View if a proof was verified by Aligned on Ethereum.
+Check if a proof was verified by Aligned on Ethereum.

 #### Command: